EdDataScienceEES/tutorial-rayrr13/docs/index.md

 <center><img title = "NMDS spider plot" img src="report_figures/base_NMDS_spider_plot.png" alt="Img"></center>
 *Figure 6.
 NMDS spider plot showing invertebrate community order composition at different distances from disturbances (paths)*

-Phew!
+Phew!!
 That was a lot of information to take in!
 We are now going to move on to more advanced NMDS plotting and some statistical analysis but let's take a breath first!
 Help yourself to a cup of tea or coffee or any other beverage of your choice.
 Get some fresh air and come prepared to tackle the second half of this tutorial!

 *P.S.
 Don't be afraid to go over this first half again or revisit certain topics/definitions if you are struggling with grasping some of the concepts*